 It’s that beautiful time of year when we not only usher in colder weather and the holidays, but also nasty germs, causing many families to play that fun game of “Pass the Flu Around!”
 According to the Center for Disease Control (CDC), the height of the season is December through February, but it can run as late into spring as May.
+In fact, there’s a second wave of flu season hitting right now.
+Lucky us!
 So how do you boost your immune system and minimize your chances of catching a virus?
-Here are five ways to stave off that winter cold and flu:
+Here are five ways to stave off that cold and flu:

 #1 – WORK OUT

 Any kind of cardio that induces a sweat — running, biking, trying to extract your toddler from under the table — can elevate your body temperature enough to snap your immune system into action, just like a fever.
 According to a study published in the Journal of Leukocyte Biology, elevated body temperature helps certain types of immune cells to work better.